OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Impact: see ‘Evasion’, with the note that two extra types of manipulation are  possible:
 * Backdoors - which trigger unwanted responses to specific input variations (e.g. a money transaction is wrongfully marked as NOT fraud because it has a specific amount of money for which the model has been manipulated to ignore).
 Other name: *Trojan attack*
 * Unavailability by sabotage, leading to e.g. business continuity problems or safety issues

+This poisoning is **hard to detect** once it has happened: there is no code to review in a model to look for backdoors, the model parameters make no sense to the human eye, and testing is typically done using normal cases, with blind spots for backdoors.
+This is the intention of attackers - to bypass regular testing.
+The best approach is 1) to prevent poisoining by protecting development-time, and 2) to assume training data has been compromised.

 **Controls for broad model poisoning:**
 * See General controls